morgoe/morgoe.github.io/_posts/work/2015-01-16-stackla-widgets.markdown

 <!-- nextOne_img:       stackla-admin.jpg -->
 ---

-When I joined Stackla, they already had a ‘widget’ system in place that would allow clients to embed the product into their websites.
-It had a lot of clever code behind it to make it super fast, bandwidth-efficient, and live-updating.
-At the time, it was also used for any live event displays we did.

-However, the widgets had a number of initial issues:
+When I joined Stackla, they already had a Widget system in place that would allow clients to embed the product into their websites.
+The Widgets had a lot of clever code behind it to make it super fast, bandwidth-efficient, and live-updating.
+They were also used for any live event displays we did at that time.
+However, the Widgets had a number of issues:

 - They were simple, static iFrames with fixed width and height.
-Responsive websites started becoming more and more popular around that time, and the widgets were totally unusable for those clients.
+Responsive websites were becoming more and more popular around that time, and the widgets were totally unusable for those clients.
 - They were pretty unattractive.
 Stackla didn’t have an internal designer until I joined, and a lot of the visuals had been rushed to get the MVP out.
 - They were extremely difficult to customise.
 Stackla sold itself as a white label product, but the Widgets were so rigid, that they ended up looking almost identical for each client.

 I did a bit of work to improve the existing product, but it wasn’t until late 2013 that we made a true leap in quality.
 I was building the site of <a href="http://asntm2.starworldasia.tv/" target="_blank">Asia's Next Top Model</a>, and the client had almost no content of their own - the show hadn't even started.
-However, there was a lot of hype on social media, so we decided to use that as the basis for the site - using a Widget.
-Since the site was to be responsive, I pitched the idea of a fluid widget, that would adapt to any screen size, as a solution.
-There was a bit of hesitancy about how much work this might be, and some discussions over alternatives (such as using a number of static widgets in an adaptive design scheme).
+However, there was a lot of hype on social media, so we decided to use a Widget to embed fan content into the site.
+Since the site was to be responsive, I pitched the idea of a Fluid Widget, one that would adapt to any screen size.
+There was a bit of hesitancy about how much work this might be, and some discussions over alternatives (such as using a number of static Widgets in an adaptive design scheme).
 I created a prototype over a couple of days that ended up serving as the basis for the Fluid Widget as we developed it.
-The client was very happy, and the Fluid Widget became Stackla’s best selling feature for the rest of my time working there.
+The client was extremely happy - a barebones site was turned into a really content-heavy site, and social engagement was massively increased.
+The Fluid Widget became Stackla’s best selling feature for the rest of my time working there.

 ![Asia's Next Top Model Fluid Widgets][asntm]
 <figcaption>The first iteration of the Fluid Widget.</figcaption>